Elections in Venezuela: 1811–1889: First congress and presidents

 On 18 April 1810, agents of the Spanish Regency arrived in the city of Caracas.
 After considerable political tumult, the local nobility announced an extraordinary open hearing of the cabildo (the municipal council) on 19 April.
 On that day, an expanded municipal government of Caracas took power in the name of Ferdinand VII, calling itself The Supreme Junta to Preserve the Rights of Ferdinand VII.
 The Caracas Junta called for the convention of a congress of the Venezuelan provinces which began meeting the following March, at which time the Junta dissolved itself.
 Francisco de Miranda was elected to the Congress and began agitating for independence.

 In March 1811 during the Spanish American wars of independence, the first Venezuelan constitutional congress established the executive power a triumvirate in which three men shared executive power and rotated the presidency every week.
 Cristóbal Mendoza became a member of the triumvirate that headed the First Republic of Venezuela and was unanimously elected by the other two as the first to go in rotation on 5 March 1811.
 Mendoza was author of the Venezuelan Declaration of Independence, formally issued on 5 July 1811, on which date the presidential designation also took effect.
 The first Constitution of the Republic of Venezuela was designed in December 1811.
 The Congress established a Confederation called the United States of Venezuela in the Constitution, crafted mostly by lawyer Juan Germán Roscio, that it ratified on 21 December 1811.
 The Constitution created a strong bicameral legislature and, as also happened in neighboring New Granada, the Congress kept the weak executive consisting of a triumvirate.

 A second triumvirate followed on April 3, 1812.
 The presidency was disestablished in 1813, when Simon Bolivar established the Third Republic of Venezuela (1817–1819).
 In 1830, José Antonio Páez declared Venezuela independent from Gran Colombia and became president, taking office on January 13, 1830.
 Presidents of Venezuela who served under the 1864 constitution (starting with Juan Crisóstomo Falcón) bore the title of "President of the Union", instead of the usual "President of the Republic" still used today.
 Aside from that, all heads of state of the country since 1811 have held the title of "President of Venezuela."

+According to Raul L. Madrid, the first free and fair elections in Venezuela (and in South America) was the 1834 Venezuelan presidential election, which was won by José María Vargas.